rxweb/rxweb/docs/reactive-form-validators/validation-decorators/unique.md

 Suppose you want to create a Employee form, which contains fields like fullName, skillName, projectDomain, companyName and hobbies and you want the user to enter unique values which are not previously mentioned in the array.
 Here depending upon the requirement these scenarios may arise.
 <ol class = 'showHideElement'>
 <li>Apply unique validation on skillName field.</li>
-<li>Apply unique validation based on matched condition in the form, like if the fullName is 'Bharat Patel' then the projectDomain input values must be unique.</li>
-<li>Apply unique validation based on matched condition in the form, like if the fullName is 'Bharat Patel' then the companyName input values must be unique.</li>
 <li>Adding Custom Message on hobbies Field.</li>
 	<data-scope scope="['decorator','validator']">
 		<li>Apply unique validation dynamically based on server rules. </li>